skupperproject/skupper-ansible/skupper/network/docs/rst/collections/skupper/network/links_module.rst

 ..
 Collection note

 .. note::
-    This module is part of the `skupper.network collection <https://galaxy.ansible.com/skupper/network>`_ (version 1.1.3).
+    This module is part of the `skupper.network collection <https://galaxy.ansible.com/skupper/network>`_ (version 1.2.1).

+    It is not included in ``ansible-core``.
+    To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install skupper.network`.
     You need further requirements to be able to use this module,